Optimal strategies in the all-heads coin game: Formal verification in Lean 4

 \section{Formal verification in Lean~4}

-All results of this paper have been formally verified in Lean~4 (toolchain \texttt{leanprover/lean4:v4.29.1}) using the Mathlib library at release tag \texttt{v4.29.1} (revision \texttt{5e932f97}).
+All results of this paper have been formally verified in Lean~4 (toolchain \texttt{leanprover/lean4:v4.29.0}) using the Mathlib library at release tag \texttt{v4.29.0} (revision \texttt{8a178386}).
 The formalization is publicly available at

 and builds successfully against this Mathlib version with no open goals.
 The proofs use only the three standard Lean foundational axioms (\texttt{propext}, \texttt{Classical.choice}, \texttt{Quot.sound}); no additional axioms, \texttt{sorry}s, \texttt{native\_decide}, \texttt{unsafe} blocks, or \texttt{opaque} definitions appear.